seng637-Winter/seng637-a5-afifaniks/Assignment5-ReportTemplate.md

 # Assessment Using Reliability Growth Testing
 ### Model comparison
-In this assignment, we used C-SFRAT tool for reliability growth testing.
+In this assignment, we used C-SFRAT, SFRAT tools along with Python for reliability growth testing.
+We also explored str.core on Docker to assess its capability.
 Our approach to use this tool is followed by a few steps:
 1. Run C-SFRAT.
 2. Load the provided failure data.
 3. Run estimation for all the available model and covariate combinations.
 C-SFRAT provides the following hazard functions or models.